 - Avoid products known to irritate the urethra.

-- Wipe your genital area using a front to back
+- Wipe your genital area using a front-to-back motion.

 - Avoid wearing jeans and pantyhose that are too tight.